MathyouMB/website/src/content/articles/working-and-studying-at-the-same-time.md

 <i>(Not that I agree with that as a hiring practice...)</i>

-During my second year of university, COVID hit and everything went remote including both courses and tech internships.
+When COVID hit and the world went remote, it became possible to complete courses and work internships at the same time.

-I quickly realized <i>"why couldn't I just work and study at the same time?"</i>
+By working and studying, I was able to obtain 4+ years of work experience before my planned graduation date.

-<b>So I did</b> and I’m here to tell the tale.
+This article is everything I learned along the way in case you want to try something similar.

 <!-- # Background